Welcome to today's edition of the Rush 24-7 podcast.

 That's correct.

-That's the five year average.
+That's the five-year average.

-Now it improved last year.
+Now, it improved last year.

 So we're just trying to set the record straight in terms of what the facts are versus the rhetoric.

-But we've been investigated dozens of times, been exonerated every time, but every time somebody calls for a uh you know an investigation, it's a stain on the industry for no good reason.
+But every time somebody calls for an investigation, it's a stain on the industry for no good reason.

-How come their profits are so high uh if you're not making that much more on every gallon of gasoline sold?
+How come their profits are so high if you're not making that much more on every gallon of gasoline sold?

-There's several reasons.
+There are several reasons.

 First of all, the companies have increased their earnings because of mergers.

-Uh they've been able to merge like Exxon Mobil was two companies and dramatically cut their costs.
+They've been able to merge, like ExxonMobil, those two companies, and dramatically cut their costs.

-I mean, if just because you have fewer competitors does not mean you don't have as fierce a competition.
+I mean, just because you have fewer competitors does not mean you don't have as fierce a competition.

-So there's plenty of competition, but what we do need is scale for these size of companies uh to be able to, you know, span the globe, find oil in two f two miles of water off Nigeria, ship it, refine it, and market to consumers, and you need to have scale to be cost effective to do that.
+So there's plenty of competition, but what we do need is scale for these size of companies to be able to span the globe, find oil in two miles of water off Nigeria, ship it, refine it, and market to consumers.

-Uh and you know, finally, if you were fortunate enough here in this country to be producing oil and gas, which is about a third of what we consume, then you actually did much better last year because of the high prices.
+And finally, if you were fortunate enough here in this country to be producing oil and gas, which is about a third of what we consume, then you actually did much better last year because of the high prices.

-So it's a combination of all those factors, and yes, uh, margins for some refiners did go up, uh some, but uh there's still uh, you know, the average refiner is still not a very profitable business.
+And yes, margins for some refiners did go up, some, but they're still, you know, the average refiner is still not a very profitable business.

 So it's all these factors come together for the earnings.

-Let's go to uh our callers now.
+Let's go to our callers now.

-John Felman is with us, and uh we're uh taking your call at 1800, 282-2882, the Rush Limbaugh Show.
+John Feldman is with us, and we're taking your call at 1-800-282-2882, the Rush Limbaugh Show.

 I'm Paul W. Smith in for Rush.